slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Consistency doesn’t come from effort, it comes from showing up.
 Long term thinking and discipline will guarantee you an easier life.

-> *"At any given time, I'm either trying to pick up a good habit or discard a previous bad habit."
+> *"At any given time, I’m either trying to pick up a good habit or discard a previous bad habit."
 -- Naval Ravikant*

 > *"The purpose of a habit is to remove that action from self-negotiation.
 You no longer expend energy deciding whether to do it.
 You just do it."